goodekat/WhoseEgg/README.md

 <br>

   - Other:
+      - List app authors/contributors some where (me, Mike, Philip, and Carlos)
       - **Start writing the manuscript (see fisheries magazine and bioenergetics model)**
       - Add next buttons to go from input data to predictions to